Working with Nodes

-Multiple nodes can be selected at once by left-clicking and dragging to create a marquee selection.
+Multiple nodes can be selected by Shift-clicking on nodes in the Node Graph, or by left-clicking and dragging a marquee around them.

-If dragging is done right-to-left, all the nodes touched by the marquee selection will be selected.
+If dragging is done from right to left, all the nodes touched by the rectangular marquee will be selected.

-If dragging is done left-to-right only the nodes inside the marquee selection will be selected (this function is useful when selecting the nodes that are part of the node tree).
+If dragging is done from left to right, only the nodes inside the rectangular marquee will be selected.
+This function is useful when selecting the nodes that are part of a complex node tree.

 Double-clicking on any node will select all the nodes connected to that particular node.

-Left-clicking on the node and dragging will move the node.
-If multiple nodes are selected, clicking on any node in the selection and dragging will move the whole selection.
+To move a node, left-click on the node and drag it.
+If multiple nodes are selected, then clicking on any node in the selection and dragging will move the entire selection.

 Copy, Paste and Cut Operations with Nodes